JasonHorsleyTech/JasonHorsleyTech/resources/lyrics/one_line_at_a_time.md

+> 100bpm

 ## Verse 1
 Well I had a site, back two-thousand-n-three
-Just a wordpress forum, cost close to free
+Just a wordpress forum for close to free
 On a beat up debian dell from my fathers garage.

 Now I though I was hot, a real system admin